Insurance marketplaces offer help with coronavirus job cuts - KVIA

 That includes hospital stays, which can stick patients with a deductible of several thousand dollars, depending on coverage.
 Since insurance is complicated, patients should call the 800 number on the back of their card to clarify that coverage.

-Vice President Mike Pence also said Thursday that the White House will soon announce a plan to implement direct payments to hospitals to cover COVID-19 treatment costs for the uninsured.
+The White House said Friday it would reimburse hospitals that treat uninsured patients for COVID-19.
 Last week’s massive rescue package set aside $100 billion in funding for hospitals to handle uncompensated care and other coronavirus-related losses.

+“This should alleviate any concern uninsured Americans may have about seeking the coronavirus treatment,” Trump said Friday.

+Health and Human Services Secretary Alex Azar said part of the $100 billion total would be used for those reimbursements.
+Providers will be paid at Medicare rates and would be barred from billing patients for anything above those rates.

 WHO CAN SHOP ON THE INSURANCE MARKETPLACES?